JoRouquette/vps-publish/README.md

 # Publish to VPS

+## Description

 Publish selected folders from your vault to your own VPS (self-hosted alternative to Obsidian Publish).
 Notes are filtered with frontmatter rules, routed per folder, and uploaded over HTTPS along with assets.

-## What it does

-- Publish one or more vault folders to a personal VPS using your API key.
-- Route content per folder (`/blog`, `/docs`, etc.) and keep relative paths intact.
-- Apply frontmatter ignore rules before upload (publish flags, tags, custom fields).
-- Upload assets and optionally fall back to an assets vault folder.
-- Multi-language UI (locale stored in plugin settings).
+Multi-language UI, ignore rules, and assets handling are included.

 ## Requirements